electricimp/Usb/docs/DriverDevelopmentGuide.md

 class instantiation if it is applicable to the attached device.

-If the driver can work with this device and the interfaces, it should return new instance of the driver class.
+If the driver can work with this device and the interfaces, it should return a new instance of the driver class.
 The method can also return an array of instances if the driver decides to work with each interface individually.
-After that the USB framework keeps on probing of other drivers if there is any on the list.
+After that, the USB framework keeps on probing of other drivers if there is any on the list.

 For example, if it is necessary to instantiate driver for a certain device with